watchexec/watchexec/README.md

 * Coalesces multiple filesystem events into one, for editors that use swap/backup files during saving
 * Loads `.gitignore` and `.ignore` files
 * Uses process groups to keep hold of forking programs
-* Provides the paths that changed in environment variables
+* Provides the paths that changed in environment variables or STDIN
 * Does not require a language runtime, not tied to any particular language or ecosystem
 * [And more!](./crates/cli/#features)